UmbracoMapper

 The analyzer verifies that every publicly settable property of target is assigned a value.
 If a property is not assigned a value, the tool raises a build error (ie. the code will not compile).

-Since, contrary to AutoMapper, mapping is not implicit nor automatic, this ensures that, should a new property be added to ISource, an error would be raised until the corresponding mappings are updated.
+Since, contrary to AutoMapper, mapping is not implicit nor automatic, this ensures that an error would be raised.
+Should a new property be added to ISource, the corresponding mappings must be updated.

 It is possible to exclude some properties from the check: